Mahesh-yada/Blackjack/README.md

 The dealer plays their turn last.
 The dealer plays by a fixed set of rules.
 They must stand if their hand is 17 or over.
 Otherwise, they must continue to hit until they reach 17 or bust.

-Scoring
+Scoring:

 In determining hand totals, cards get the following values:

-All face cards (Jacks, Queens, and Kings) are worth 10

-Aces can count as either 1 or 11, but for the purposes of our blackjack program, aces are always worth 11.
+    All face cards (Jacks, Queens, and Kings) are worth 10 Aces can count as either 1 or 11, but for the purposes of our blackjack program, aces are always worth 11.
     All other cards have the value shown on the card (ie 2 will be worth 2, 3 will be worth 3, and so on).

-Outcomes
+Outcomes:

 Each player (excluding the dealer) has one of the three possible outcomes:
     Lose: any player who busts or has a hand value less than the dealer, loses.
     Win: any player who does not bust and has a hand value greater than the dealer, wins.
     Push: any player who does not bust and has a hand value matching the dealer, pushes (ties).

 If you'd prefer a video explanation of the game check one out here: https://www.youtube.com/watch?v=qd5oc9hLrXg